-Five Volcanoes Boutique Hotel in Kinigi is one of the newest arrivals on the accommodation scene at Volcanoes National Park.
-Lodges in this part of Rwanda veer between the well priced, but at times comically basic, and the distinctly luxurious (with an eye-watering price-tag) so we were thrilled to find a good, mid-range option that was sweet, comfortable and came with a sensible price.
+Five Volcanoes Boutique Hotel in Kinigi is a charming base for visiting Volcanoes National Park.
+Lodges in this part of Rwanda veer between the well priced, but at times comically basic, and the distinctly luxurious (with eye-watering rates) so we were thrilled to find a good, mid-range option that was sweet, comfortable and came with a sensible price.

 What can I do at Five Volcanoes?

 Almost no-one comes to Volcanoes National Park without doing some gorilla trekking, most guests will go once, but often travellers will head out for a second trek.
+Volcanoes is around 10 minutes from the Volcanoes National Park HQ, so it’s an easy start for heading off in the morning.
 If you have more time to spare, this part of Rwanda is really very charming.
 You can borrow bikes to explore the area yourself, though a warning from us- Rwanda is known as the Land of a Thousand Hills with good reason.
 It’s also possible to arrange kayaking on one of the local rivers- a really tranquil treat after a day with the gorillas, and great for birders.

 Want to know more?
 We’ve stayed here so just